Bekt/invatar/README.md

 ## Use Cases

 * Easier to identify users
-* More friendlier than a "No avatar" picture
+* Friendlier than a "No avatar" picture
 * Background colors are always consistent
 * Can use as a fallback picture for Gravatar (`?default=` flag) and other similar services